Are you going on a short trip and wondering if someone should feed your lizard?

 A change in diet could also be the culprit.

-Lizards often reject new types of food and usually not eat until they return to their old diet.
+Lizards often reject new types of food and usually do not eat until they return to their old diet.

 Something Is Wrong With The Environment